SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I support not playing pranks in the initial days because it erodes trust in the clubheads.
 Especially not pranks like, "you won't get in to debsoc" during recruitment time.
 You don't want recruits to associate a feeling of anxiety with the debsoc.
 Freshers who have only confusion when it comes to PES and how things work at PES, are more intimidated than you'd think.
 Light fun might also ruin the experience of a few people.
 But if you can get people smiling and laughing out of it, convert it into lore, or talk about how you went through the same thing (like the prank to make people wear formals in their first tournament), then it can be beneficial.

-### Relatability
-Speaking of lore,
-**It's great to talk about how you went through the same struggles, having a love hate relationship with debate, how your confidence oscillated, how you always forgot impacting, how you used to fumble glorification, narrative, and THR motions too.
-This empathy is great for them to feel normal and less shit about themselves.
-We don't always consciously do this, but we should proactively try to tell them how we relate to the hardships they're going through now.**

 ### The damn PES timetable